 ———— LEARNING ————

 Make Bible Study available on Sunday and during the Week.

 Offer Sunday School classes for all ages.

-Women's Circle Bible Study meets on the 3rd Tuesday of each month in the Large Meeting Room at 9:30 am.
+Women's Circle Bible Study meets on the 3rd Tuesday of each month in the Library at 9:30 am.
 Bring your Bible and a Friend.

 ———— WITNESS ————